radiantearth/stac-spec/json-spec/README.md

 **Schema Validation:** The *[package.json](package.json)* file defines packaging for node.js NPM module installation to do actual schema valiadtion.
 The instructions are below.

-**Extensions:** The *[extensions/](extensions/)* folder is where profiles and extensions live.
-These are recommendations for adding fields for specific domains (like Earth Observation), and for useful constructus.

 ## Sample Discussion

 The first sample, **[sample.json](sample.json)** is the most minimal possible compliant `Item` record.
 Most all data will